altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

     goto(Processing)
 })
 ```
-- The arguments to this method may also be stored,
-- to be used several times,
+- The arguments to this method may also be stored to be used several times.
-- e.g. when applying the same transformation to several `when()` blocks:
+- E.g. when applying the same transformation to several `when()` blocks:
 ```scala
 val processingTrigger: PartialFunction[State, State] = {
   case s @ FSM.State(state, read, timeout, stopReason, replies) if read > 1000 ⇒